Tag Archives: accountability

 • An update on progress since last meeting, including a read-out of measures previously agreed upon to track progress.

-• A list of the top three or so things s/he is working on, and for each:
+• A list of the top one, two, or at most three things they are working on, and for each:

 • What has been done so far to accomplish it